-Schools can download and print the official Tuckshop Day thank you certificate 875K with the names of their workers and volunteers.
+Schools can download and print the official Tuckshop Day thank you certificate 875K and insert the names of their workers and volunteers.
 Don't forget to include any people who work in the tuckshop on other days of the week too!
-There's also a poster to put up around the tuckshop to promote the day.
+There's also a poster 168K to put up around the tuckshop to promote the day and a template that schools can use to make their own I love my tuckshop badges 81K.

 The school P&C, parent organisation or student council could organise and serve a free breakfast for tuckshop workers, students and staff.